heremaps/xyz-documentation/docs/cli/cli.md

 treatment@green_paint, treatment@sharrows, treatment@hit_post
 ```

-#### Show contents of a Space
+#### Show contents of a space

 ```
 here xyz show YOUR_SPACE_ID
 ```

-Show the objects of a Space in table.
+Show the objects of a space in table, filter by tags or property values, or open the space in other tools.

 ##### Options